ejbest/k8lb-example/README.md

 7. Consider Cybernews Sources and other related avenues, for up to date Vulnerability News.
 8. Have a solution for orgnized logging by some in-house modular scripts or enterprise solution with Splunk, DataDog or other related software product.
 9. Have monitoring setup via Prometheus, Grafana, Rancher, Nagios, Pager Duty or other similar applications.
-10. The whole of the deploymenrt operation should be Orchestrated in a Jenkins or otherwise Orchestration solution, single execution and logged with "error-checked" deployments.
+10. The whole of the deployment operation should be Orchestrated in a Jenkins or otherwise Orchestration solution, single execution and logged with "error-checked" deployments.

 Please let me know any questions; if any details are missing or if anything was interpreted incorrectly.